 How good are the chances to be outside or inside of the bands in the future?
-How do these probabilities relate to the current position of the market relative to the Bollinger bands?
+How do these probabilities relate to the current position the market has got relative to today’s Bollinger band?
 What impact has overall volatility on these statistics?
-These questions will be answered.
+These questions will be answered below.

 Bollinger Bands Breakout Probability